federicomariamassari/udacity-sfend/README.md

 _Track non-linear vehicle motion blending data from multiple sensors via Unscented Kálmán Filter._

 In this capstone assignment, I implement an Unscented Kálmán Filter to estimate the state of multiple cars on a simulated highway, fusing noisy measurements from LiDAR and radar.
+To cover a wider range of possible state values and capture the uncertainty and variability of the state estimation more accurately, UKF's sigma points (representative points from a Gaussian distributions) are generated via the Constant Turn Rate and Velocity Magnitude (CTRV) model.

 __[Link to code](projects/p5/src)__ | [Starter Code from Udacity](https://github.com/udacity/SFND_Unscented_Kalman_Filter)